tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 # <a href="/api.html">Core API</a> <a class="github" href="https://github.com/tbranyen/diffhtml/tree/master/packages/diffhtml"><i class="fa fa-github"></i></a>

 This documentation covers the core public API.
-All methods can work in the browser, with JSDOM, and directly in Node without JSDOM.
+All methods can work in the browser, with JSDOM, and directly in NodeJS without JSDOM.

-<u>Special terms:</u>
+<u>Terminology:</u>

 - **VTree**: You will see them mentioned throughout the documentation.
 They are JavaScript objects that represent a DOM node.
 They store information such as